Type: Capital Project Grant

 Westminster Presbyterian Church in downtown Minneapolis installed a stormwater reuse system that uses recycled stormwater for flushing toilets, irrigating onsite vegetation and feeding a decorative fountain along Nicollet Mall.
-The MWMO and the Metropolitan Council are co-funding the stormwater reuse system.
+The MWMO and the Metropolitan Council co-funded the stormwater reuse system.

 The church is more than a century old, and church leaders decided it was time to expand and improve the facility.
 Existing committees in the church, such as the Eco-Justice Ministry, rooted the goals of environmental stewardship into the expansion project.
 Partnership with the MWMO allowed the green infrastructure to go beyond development requirements and showcase innovative environmental stewardship within this highly urban environment.